Listen to the ESDIT podcast or follow us on Twitter or YouTube!

 “Monuments for future m/otherhood”.
 Immersive scenarios about the future artificial womb at Dutch Design Week, 2022.
 Design: Lisa Mandemaker.
 Photo: Max Kneevel.

-What kind of research is the art track about?
-This is best illustrated with an example.
-ESDiT fellows Julia Hermann, Lily Frank, Naomi Jacobs and Llona Kavege, for example, collaborated with speculative designer Lisa Mandemaker, part of the Designlab Twente, and a range of other stakeholders to question the future of the artificial womb.
+In our research, we seek collaboration and exchange with artists.
+For example, ESDiT fellows Julia Hermann, Lily Frank, Naomi Jacobs and Llona Kavege collaborated with speculative designer Lisa Mandemaker, Designlab Twente, and a range of other stakeholders to question the future of the artificial womb.
 This is an emerging reproductive technology that might allow human fetuses to develop outside of a human’s body in the future.
 Together with the designer, the researchers created immersive scenarios that raise ethical questions like: what does the artificial womb mean for our interpretation of motherhood or fatherhood?
 How will it change our relation to children?
 How will it affect the interpretation of gender-roles?
 This resulted in the installation “Monuments for future m/otherhood” that was presented at the Dutch Design Week 2022, which attracted over 350.000 visitors.

 Do you want to get involved?